freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-42.english.md

 ## Description
 <section id='description'>

-Chain a `tickPadding` function to the `xAxis` and pass it `10`.
-This will add a little padding to the ticks.
+In the same spot, chain the `tickPadding` function to the `xAxis` and pass it `10`.
+This will add a little padding to the ticks so the labels are better aligned.
 </section>

 ## Instructions